tauteo/tidydata-assignment/README.md

 ## Data

-The "raw" data for this assignment are available [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The "raw" data for this assignment are available for [download here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ## Files

 **CodeBook.md**
 Describes the variables, data and transformations needed to clean up the dataset.

 **run_analysis.R**
 The R-script that contains all of the steps necessary to get a tidy dataset from the provided "raw" data.